pR0land/PIV_miniproject/README.md

   * All models and prefabs are build using unity primitives, they are made so you can easily make more and larger levels
 * Materials:
   * Basic unitymaterials used to color the different objects in the scene
-  * One physicsmaterial used to make the bouncingball bouncy.
+  * One physicsmaterial used to make the bouncingball bouncy using multiplication.
 * Scenes:
   * The game consists of one scene
 * Testing: